shariarf39/Web-Shell/README.md

-2. Set up a local PHP environment (e.g., XAMPP, MAMP) or upload the `hello.php` file to a PHP-supported web server.
+2. Set up a local PHP environment (e.g., XAMPP, MAMP) or upload the `fahim.php` file to a PHP-supported web server.

 3. Access the `fahim.php` file via your web browser and start uploading files.